Before You Borrow at Prosper.com

 Prosper.com may require that you submit proof of income, which might mean sending in a copy of pay stubs or tax returns.
 Be sure to report your income accurately when you apply because you might need to provide documentation for the income you've stated on your application.

 To receive funds, you’ll provide information about your bank account so that Prosper.com can send the funds directly to your checking account.
 Make sure you know where to find your account and routing numbers.

-The entire process, from the time you apply to seeing the funds hit your account, can be done in about three days, assuming everything goes smoothly.
+The entire process—from the time you apply to the time the funds hit your account—can be completed in about three days, assuming everything goes smoothly.

 Is it safe?

 Prosper.com is a legitimate online lender that works with several million members.
 As long as you’re on the real Prosper.com site and you have a secure connection, it is safe to apply for a loan.